All Episodes

 So she's creating a traffic nightmare.

-Ryan Coursero, the producer of CBS, I just hope to God that one of these young producers with a camera whose bosses are making them follow Sarah Palin as a potential Republican candidate.
+Ryan Coursero, the producer of CBS, I just hope to God that one of these young producers with a camera whose bosses are making them follow Sarah Palin as a potential Republican candidate don't get in a car crash because this is dangerous.

-Holy smokes, how much traffic is there on the Memorial Day weekend on the interstate highway system, anyway.
+Holy smokes, how much traffic is there on the Memorial Day weekend on the interstate highway system anyway?

-And now Sarah Palin's bus out there, because these people have to stay close, you see, can't lose sight of the bus because she's not telling them where they're going.
+And now Sarah Palin's bus out there, these people have to stay close, you see, can't lose sight of the bus because she's not telling them where they're going.

-She is presenting a traffic nightware.
+She is presenting a traffic nightwear.

 She's putting people in harm's way.